 The 27th March to 2nd April is Autism Acceptance Week đ

-Over the years Autism has had many names from Aspergerâs to Kannerâs Syndrome.
-Autism with profiles such as âclassicâ, âPDAâ, âPDD-NOSâ plus hi and low functioning labels.
-Although Autism is now officially known, simply as Autism Spectrum Condition (ASC) my favourite word for Autism is âTakiwatangaâ which beautifully translates in the MÄori language as âin their own space and timeâ.
+Over the years, autism has had many names, from Aspergerâs to Kannerâs Syndrome.
+Autism with profiles such as âclassicâ, âPDAâ, âPDD-NOSâ, plus high and low functioning labels.
+Although Autism is now officially known simply as Autism Spectrum Condition (ASC), my favourite word for Autism is âTakiwatangaâ, which beautifully translates in the MÄori language as âin their own space and timeâ.

 Iâm what some might call a high masking autistic.
-This means that colleagues donât always know that Iâm autistic and this is the same for many autistic people who each have their own autistic experience.
-For me, my visual and hearing senses are sensitive but fine tuned.
-This helps me in visualising playing guitar to unscrambling Rubikâs cubes and problem solving â all skills with transferable qualities.
+This means that colleagues donât always know that Iâm autistic, and this is the same for many autistic people who each have their own autistic experience.
+For me, my visual and hearing senses are sensitive but fine-tuned.
+This helps me visualise playing guitar, unscrambling Rubikâs cubes, and problem-solving... all skills with transferable qualities.

 Things that have helped me since working at NHCT are:

-⢠Joining a union which has empowered me with the confidence to communicate my needs to colleagues
+⢠Joining a union, which has empowered me with the confidence to communicate my needs to colleagues

 ⢠Getting support & work coaching from Access to Work